 “Nothing beats the fresh, wholesome taste of dairy,” says dairy farm mom Squibb of Clever, Missouri.
 “The recipes taste good, and they’re great for you, too.
 Moms, dads and kids need to make sure they all get three servings of dairy each day.”

 A second free item will help families understand the great nutrition delivered by flavored milk.
 A flyer shaped like a milk bottle, called “Five Reasons Flavored Milk Matters,” outlines key flavored milk facts related to child nutrition.
 Flavored milk has been the subject of discussion across the country in recent months, and the handout helps outline the importance of flavored milk to kids’ health.
 The fact that children who drink flavored milk have better quality diets and meet more of their nutrient needs than non-milk drinkers is just one reason shared on the flyer.

-The items have been distributed at State Fairs across Midwest Dairy’s 10-state territory.
+The items will be distributed at State Fairs across Midwest Dairy’s 10-state territory.